Hampi Trip with Hippy Island | Hyderabadfrom

 - Rest in your assigned rooms.

-- Start the day with a morning walk along the Tungabhadra river followed up by breakfast
+- Start the day with a nice breakfast.

 - Drive to Hampi town, visit the most famous Vijaya Vittala temple, explore its monuments, one of them being – The Stone Chariot on 50 rupees currency note.
 We usually have a guide here explaining interesting facts and history about this wonderful place